mii9000/react-asp-net-core-docker/docs/readme.md

 - Redux

 #### Improvements
+- API Validation e.g. FluentValidation
 - Exception Handling Middleware
-- Logging Middleware
-- Convention based DI
+- Convention based DI Registration
 - Client-side Validation
-- Frontend Unit Testing
+- Frontend/Backend Unit Testing
-- Extending Authorization Middleware
 - Inject credentials and secrets from secure storage like Consul Vault or Azure Vault

+#### NOTE
+- Find a video in this directory for a demo